haxsaw/hikaru/docs/key-functions.rst

 *************

 A good deal of the manipulations you'll perform on hikaru objects will be facilitated by a short list of functions.
-These are covered in detail in the Reference section, but they will be quickly reviewed here.
+These are covered in detail in the :ref:`Reference` section, but they will be quickly reviewed here.
 All of these can be imported from the 'hikaru' package.

 load_full_yaml()
 ****************

 ``load_full_yaml()`` is the main way to load Kubernetes YAML files and the documents they contain into hikaru objects. ``load_full_yaml()`` returns a list of hikaru objects, each of which represents a document in the YAML file.
-Each document **must** be a top-level Kubernetes object, such as Deployment, Pod, DaemonSet, etc, and each must have valid
-`kind` and `apiVersion` properties-- this is how hikaru tells what root object to instantiate.
+Each document **must** be a top-level Kubernetes object, such as Deployment, Pod, DaemonSet, etc, and each must have valid `kind` and `apiVersion` properties-- this is how hikaru tells what root object to instantiate.